jamesrochabrun/CompositionalList/README.md

 # How to use.

-`CompositionalList` is initialized with an array of data structures that conforms to `SectionIdentifierViewModel` which represents a section, this means it can have one or X number of sections.
+`CompositionalList` is initialized with an array of data structures that conform to `SectionIdentifierViewModel` which represents a section, this means it can have one or X number of sections.

 - **Step 1**, create a section identifier like this...